 Right in the heart of the city is Glasgow City Chambers, which has been used as a backdrop for many film and TV shows because of its grand exterior.
 Just off George Square, stumble upon the elegant streets of the Merchant City, one of Glasgow’s oldest quarters, dating back to the 1750s.
 One of those streets is Ingram Street, which is lined by blonde sandstone and was described in The New York Times as “confidently Glaswegian and instinctually international”.
 Be sure to look up when wandering around the Merchant City so as not to miss the detail and sculptures on buildings; and also look down, so as not to miss out on the pavement poetry.
 Outside the city's oldest performance space, City Halls, is a beautiful poem by the first Glasgow Poet Laureate, Edwin Morgan.

-Glasgow is very much at the forefront of the contemporary art world and the brand new, sefl-guided City Centre Contemporary Art Trail allows residents and visitors the opportunity to enjoy some of the city’s fantastic contemporary art that can be seen from the streets around the city centre.
+Glasgow is very much at the forefront of the contemporary art world and the brand new, self-guided City Centre Contemporary Art Trail allows residents and visitors the opportunity to enjoy some of the city’s fantastic contemporary art that can be seen from the streets around the city centre.
 The route of 14 works takes you around the heart of Glasgow from George Wyllie’s Clyde Clock to Jim Lambie’s Album Pathway.
+Fans of cutting-edge art and culture should also visit the Centre for Contemporary Arts (CCA) which has reopened - check out details of what's on at the CCA here.

 Glasgow's incredibly diverse north neighbourhood is a combination of industrial heritage meets urban playground meets wildlife wonderland.
 Take a journey along the iconic and historic waterway, the Forth and Clyde Canal - an urban retreat and enjoy the many outdoor activities to take part in, from cycling to canoeing, walking to wakeboarding.

 Take in the beautiful Georgian style buildings of Speirs Wharf, once home to industrial mills, before setting off for a walk or a cycle along the Forth & Clyde Canal.
-For a foodie pitstop, try Ocho, a laid back delicatessen serving up takeaways by the canalside (Fri-Sat, weather dependent).
+For a foodie pitstop, try Ocho, a laid back delicatessen serving up delicious dishes by the canalside.
 There is much to discover in these tranquil green corridors, which are home to kingfishers, beavers and otters.
 Along the way, stop to admire the exterior of the Charles Rennie Mackintosh designed Mackintosh Queen's Cross; a vision of gothic beauty.
 Just a stone’s throw away from here is Café D'Jaconelli, an artisan ice cream parlour that has been in the neighbourhood since the 1920s.
 Maryhill Walking Tours are a great way for people of all ages to discover more about the rich history of this area.
 From steeping stones creating new urban myths to nature trails, choose which self-guided tour to embark upon.
+More heritage can be uncovered at Maryhill Burgh Halls, home to Maryhill Museum - visit their website to make a booking to visit.

 Just across the canal is Glasgow’s very first inner-city nature reserve, Hamilton Claypits Local Nature Reserve.
 Once home to an area of claypits that produced clay to line the canal and keep it watertight, this reserve is renowned for its viewpoint, as well as the wonderful wildlife, flora and fauna that can be enjoyed there.
 Another place for great viewpoints of the city is in Ruchill Park.
 And if you head further north once again, you’ll find one of the oldest nature reserves in Scotland and a designated Site of Special Scientific Interest, Possil Marsh and Loch.
 With a well signposted circular walk around the reserve, you can leisurely meander around this home to rare plants and 150 species of birds.

 For those looking for more action, the north is the place to be for urban adventure.
-Pinkston Watersports is open at weekends on a limited capacity for canoeing, kayaking, stand up paddleboarding, and swimming.
+Pinkston Watersports is open on a limited capacity for canoeing, kayaking, stand up paddleboarding, and swimming and Glasgow Wake Park is also open for pre-booked sessions.

-For more suggestions of cafes and restaurants that now have outdoor dining options or are still offering collection and home delivery, check out our Experience Glasgow's Amazing Food and Drink Scene.
+For more suggestions of cafes and restaurants that now have indoor and outdoor dining options check out our Dine out in Glasgow feature.